francescabarnes/advanced-queries/SQL-questionnaire.md

 solution: `<Murphy>`

-### 50) What is the office name of the least profitable office in the year 2004? --- CHECK
+### 50) What is the office name of the least profitable office in the year 2004?

 ```
 SELECT city